jjairo26/drl-p2-continuous-control/Report.md

 	 - Update the actor using the sampled policy gradient.
 	 - Soft-update the target networks using the parameter $\tau$.

+This implementation was adapted from the [Udacity DRL implementation](https://github.com/udacity/deep-reinforcement-learning).

 ## Model Architecture

 Both the actor and critic networks are fully connected feedforward neural networks: